Optional

 pipe(

-// Return a concur optional potentially containing the found animal
+// Return an concur optional potentially containing the found word

 // Return a promise that resolves to the concur optional's value if it